MikaBob/ArtifactsMMO/README.md

 Copy `.env.js.sample` to a `.env.js` file at the root directory.
 Fill up the values:

--   Access token is your account's API token
+-   Access token is your account's API token.
--   Mongo vars are to connect to the DB
+-   Mongo vars are to connect to the DB.

 Start your DB using `start_mongo.bat`.

-Running `yarn make` should build the whole project. `yarn local` will execute the automated script locally.
+Running `yarn make` should build the whole project. `yarn local PLAYER_NAME` will execute the automated script locally.

 If you want to play manually, you'll need to copy the content of the `public` folder in a web server.